v-rajagt/IntuneDocs/intune/fundamentals/windows-10-virtual-machines.md

 Deallocated virtual machines may contribute to noncompliant device reports because they're unable to [check in with the Intune service](../configuration/device-profile-troubleshoot.md#how-long-does-it-take-for-devices-to-get-a-policy-profile-or-app-after-they-are-assigned).

 ## Retirement
 If you only have RDP access, don’t use the [Wipe action](../remote-actions/devices-wipe.md#wipe).
-The Wipe action will delete the virtual machine RDP settings and prevent you from ever connecting again.
+The Wipe action will delete the virtual machine's RDP settings and prevent you from ever connecting again.